adopt-liveview/adopt-liveview/priv/pages/2024/04-02-mount-and-assigns-en_US.md

 ## Storing state

 A very important feature of a frontend framework is being able to store the state of the current application.
 ReactJS uses hooks, VueJS uses composition/options API and so on.
-In LiveView we call the state of a view `assigns` (in the plural).
+In LiveView we call the state of a view `assigns` (plural form).

-`assigns` are just a map of the Elixir.
-You can store in `assigns` everything that you could store in any variable: lists, maps, structs, etc.
+`assigns` are just an Elixir map.
+You can store in the `assigns` map everything that you could store in any variable: lists, maps, structs, etc.

 A great place to write `assigns` when your LiveView is generated is in a `callback` called `mount/3`.